karheinz/jQuery-EffectQueue/README.md

 jQuery-EffectQueue
 ==================

-Run jQuery effects in order.
+Run jQuery effects in sequence.

 The following lines show how to use it (coffee-script):